ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 The "track record" argument for this team isn't a list of shipped startups; it's the combination of (a) a substantial corpus that demonstrates the problem is real and (b) a developer with both the relevant production experience and the right intellectual orientation toward the decentralization problem space.
 UltimApe's ~150,000 tweets, [Are.na channels](https://www.are.na/ultimape/channels), and [digital garden](https://garden.wovensoup.com) represent over a decade of sustained intellectual labor across complex systems biology, neuroimmunology, microbiome research, and open-source medical devices.
 The developer collaborator's background and credentials are described above.
 The tool is being built by someone who is the most demanding possible user, with implementation by someone whose taste and priors are aligned with the project's goals.

-### Funding model
+### Support or Stay in the Loop

+Two ways to engage with the project right now, before the formal funding drive launches:

-> **Want to chip in now?** UltimApe is funding the early prototype work directly via [Patreon](https://www.patreon.com/ultimape) (ongoing monthly) or [PayPal](https://www.paypal.com/donate/?hosted_button_id=3BVQAB7VCJJ7U) (one-shot donation; no PayPal account required, debit/credit card option available).
+#### Want to chip in now?

+UltimApe is funding the early prototype work directly via [Patreon](https://www.patreon.com/ultimape) (ongoing monthly) or [PayPal](https://www.paypal.com/donate/?hosted_button_id=3BVQAB7VCJJ7U) (one-shot donation; no PayPal account required, debit/credit card option available).
 Both go to UltimApe's general citizen-science research budget, which is what's currently underwriting Hivesong.
 The formal funding drive (with Hivesong-specific tracking) is being set up; until then, these channels are the way to throw something in the hat.
 See the FAQ for [more details on what to expect](#faq).

+#### Want to be notified when the formal funding drive launches?

+Email [`hivesong@wovensoup.com`](mailto:hivesong@wovensoup.com) (or copy the address into your mail client of choice).
+Anyone who emails this address will be added to a notification list for the funding-drive launch.
+Alternatively, watch [Twitter](https://twitter.com/ultimape) or [Bluesky](https://bsky.app/profile/ultimape.bsky.wovensoup.com) for the announcement when it goes live.
+See the FAQ for [details on how the email list is handled](#faq).

+The full funding plan, including phase structure, budget transparency commitments, and channels under consideration, is in the [Funding model](#funding-model) section that follows.

+### Funding model

 **Hivesong is a funding drive for a defined open-source deliverable.** UltimApe is already supported via [Patreon](https://www.patreon.com/ultimape) for general work; this project's funding is specifically for paying the developer collaborator to ship the prototype.
 The ask is scoped to a defined deliverable (the prototype reaching "actively using it"), with public progress visible throughout.